 Kol Ami is made up of progressive Jews whose practice is egalitarian, interactive, traditional and modern.
 We see God’s face in everyone: Jews by birth, Jews by choice, interfaith families; male, female, transgender, or non-binary; all races and ethnic backgrounds; single, married, divorced, separated, or partnered; straight, gay, lesbian, or bisexual; babies, seniors, and any age in between; fully-abled, disabled, or a person of differing abilities.
 We meet in Arlington VA and we welcome everyone!
 Kol Ami is an affiliate of the Jewish Reconstructionist Movement, and is the only Reconstructionist congregation in Virginia.

 Reconstructing our Jewish hearts.

-Our Shabbat services are open to the broader community.
-To receive the Zoom link, email .
+Our zoom services are open to the broader community.
+For more information contact: .